Fara Warner

-Fara Warner is an American author, journalist and speaker known for her reporting on marketing and consumer trends.
-Warner has held executive positions at Dow Jones & Company and The Wall Street Journal where she was celebrated for her role in creating branded content and revenue opportunities.
-She is the co-founder of A Picture's Worth, a journalism start-up and a leadership ambassador with Take The Lead, a nonprofit concerned with women's advancement.
+Fara Warner is an American author, journalist and speaker who reports on marketing and consumer trends.
+Warner has held executive positions at Dow Jones & Company and The Wall Street Journal where she was known for her role in creating branded content and revenue opportunities.
+She is co-founder of A Picture's Worth, a journalism start-up, and is a leadership ambassador with Take The Lead, a nonprofit concerned with women's advancement.
+Since November 20, 2023, she has been executive director of the University of Rhode Island's Metcalf Institute, which supports environmental journalism.

 Early life

 Warner attended the University of Utah, where she was on staff at The Daily Utah Chronicle, the independent student paper, from 1984 to 1988.
 Warner earned a master's degree in journalism at Columbia University in New York.

 Career

 In her early career, Warner was a freelance journalist who contributed to Mother Jones, The New York Times, and The Daily Beast.
 She was the Communications Manager of Ford Motor Company in 2002.

 Warner was the editorial director of AOL Tech and This Built America, which featured companies in each of the United States over 50 weeks.
 At The Wall Street Journal, Warner was Global Content Director where she won the Cannes Lion for the Cocainenomics branded content series she developed to help promote the first season of Narcos on Netflix.
 While Vice President, Custom Content, at Dow Jones, The Drum included Warner on its list of "the world's most creative women."